-Table 1: Stakeholder engagement forums
+Table 1: Committees and forums

-Forum / Committee Description Members / Attendees Cultural Reconnection Steering Committee (CRSC) The steering committee was established in 2021 to ensure the views of Traditional Owners are considered during the Project.
-The committee discusses cultural reconnection with the RPA, including consideration of how cultural knowledge can contribute to rehabilitation outcomes and how the Cultural Closure Criteria will be monitored and assessed over time.
-Traditional Owners, GAC, NLC and ERA Minesite Technical Committee (MTC) The MTC provides a forum for stakeholders to discuss and resolve technical environmental management matters (assessments, inspections, audits and rehabilitation activities) and regulatory matters related to the Ranger mine and considers the views of the Mirarr and Aboriginal people.
-DITT, OSS, ERA, GAC and NLC The Commonwealth DISR is an observer Alligator Rivers Region Technical Committee (ARRTC) The ARRTC oversee scientific studies undertaken to protect and restore the environment in the Alligator Rivers Region from effects of uranium mining.
-The ARRTC sign-off on scientific projects via Key Knowledge Needs (KKNs).
-These projects are undertaken by ERA and/or OSS and articulate the relevant knowledge and tools required to ensure protection of the environment from the potential impacts of mining and closing Ranger.
-An independent chairperson, OSS, independent scientific members, NLC, representatives for DITT, Uranium Equities Limited (current holder of the Nabarlek lease), and Parks Australia Alligator Rivers Region Advisory Committee (ARRAC) The ARRAC is a public, non-technical statutory committee intended to facilitate communication between government, industry and community stakeholders on matters relating to the effects of uranium mining on the environment in the Alligator Rivers Region.
-An independent chairperson, representatives from several NT and Commonwealth Government departments, Office of the Administrator of the NT, NGOs, GAC, NLC, OSS, ERA, and other mining companies that operate in the region Ranger Closure Consultative Forum (RCCF) RCCF was established to provide ongoing updates to stakeholders on Ranger closure activities; give stakeholders confidence that the proposed Ranger closure strategy will achieve the environmental requirements; provide information on upcoming approvals to allow stakeholders to appropriately resource; gain feedback from stakeholders on studies and applications to ensure outcomes are met, and provide feedback on close out of KKNs.
-ERA, OSS, NLC, GAC, DITT, DISR Relationship Committee The committee was established to ensure effective information sharing and review processes between ERA and the Traditional Owners and their representatives.
-Traditional Owners, GAC, NLC, ERA and invited observers
+Forum / Committee Description Members / Attendees Minesite Technical Committee (MTC) The MTC provides a forum for stakeholders to discuss and resolve technical environmental management matters (assessments, inspections, audits and rehabilitation activities) and regulatory matters related to the former Ranger mine and considers the views of the Mirarr and Aboriginal people.
+DLPE, OSS, ERA, GAC and NLC The Commonwealth DISR is an observer Alligator Rivers Region Technical Committee (ARRTC) The ARRTC is an independent scientific statutory committee that oversees scientific study programs undertaken to protect the environment in the Alligator Rivers Region from effects of uranium mining.
+These study programs are undertaken by ERA and/or OSS and articulate the relevant knowledge and tools required to ensure protection of the environment from the potential impacts of uranium mining in the Alligator Rivers Region.
+An independent chairperson, OSS, independent scientific members, NLC, representatives for DLPE, Uranium Equities Limited (current holder of the Nabarlek lease), and Parks Australia Alligator Rivers Region Advisory Committee (ARRAC) The ARRAC is a public, non-technical statutory committee intended to facilitate communication between government, industry and community stakeholders on matters relating to the effects of uranium mining on the environment in the Alligator Rivers Region.
+An independent chairperson, representatives from several NT and Commonwealth Government departments, Office of the Administrator of the NT, NGOs, GAC, NLC, OSS, ERA, and other mining companies that operate in the region Ranger Closure Consultative Forum (RCCF) RCCF was established to provide ongoing updates to stakeholders on Ranger closure activities; give stakeholders confidence that the proposed Ranger closure strategy will achieve the environmental requirements; provide information on upcoming approvals to allow stakeholders to appropriately resource; gain feedback from stakeholders on studies and applications to ensure outcomes are met and provide feedback on close out of KKNs.
+ERA, OSS, NLC, GAC, DLPE, DISR Relationship Committee The committee was established by the Mining Agreement to ensure effective information sharing and review processes between ERA and the Traditional Owners and their representatives.
+Traditional Owners, GAC, NLC, ERA, and invited observers Currently paused

-GAC - Gundjeihmi Aboriginal Corporation; NLC - Northern Land Council; DITT - NT Department of Industry, Tourism and Trade; OSS - Office of the Supervising Scientist; DISR - Commonwealth Department of Industry, Science and Resources; NGO - Non-Government Organisations.
+GAC - Gundjeihmi Aboriginal Corporation; NLC - Northern Land Council; DLPE - NT Department of Lands, Planning and Environment; OSS - Office of the Supervising Scientist; DISR - Commonwealth Department of Industry, Science and Resources; NGO - Non-Government Organisations.